alexenglish/VerusExtras/README.md

 ## fetchbootstrap.sh
 Fetch a recent bootstrap file with blockchain data to get up and running quickly on a new install or fix a broken instance without re-syncing the whole chain.

+## VRSC-bootstrap-win.bat
+Download, checksum-verify and extract VRSC bootstrap to its standard location in Windows.
+This file uses native windows command line instructions only, no 3rd party tool needed.

 ## Misc Notes
 If you're working with wallet files, particularly dumps containing plain-text private keys, I highly recommend [tomb](https://www.dyne.org/software/tomb/) for keeping your work safe.